cltl/wsd-dynamic-sense-vector/README.md

 #### label propagation

-After running the sense_annotations2lstm_format.py with omsti as corpus, the output of that run needs to be provided as an argument to pwgc_to_ulm.py.
+After running the `sense_annotations2lstm_format.py` with OMSTI as corpus, the output of that run needs to be provided as an argument to `pwgc_to_ulm.py`.
 This creates a development set for the label propagation:
 a) annotated corpus: pwgc
 b) unannotated corpus: omsti